openrails/openrails/Docs/Contributing.md

 ### Bug process

-If you'd like to fix a bug, you can get started immediately.
+If you'd like to fix a bug you can get started immediately.
 If the fix turns out to be very small, you do not even need a bug report.
 Otherwise, you will need to make sure it has been reported on [our bug tracker on Launchpad](https://bugs.launchpad.net/or).
-If it has not, you can report the bug *and* fix it!
+If it has not, you can report the bug _and_ fix it!

 There are no additional requirements for _creating_ the pull request.